Justin Sellers: Los Angeles Dodgers

 Sellers became the Dodgers opening day starter at shortstop in 2013 after Hanley Ramírez was injured during the 2013 World Baseball Classic.
-He hit only .188 in 27 games and was optioned back to AAA.
-In 89 games with the Isotopes, he hit .270.
+He hit only .188 in 27 games and was optioned back to Triple-A. In 89 games with the Isotopes, Sellers hit .270.

-Sellers was designated for assignment by the Dodgers on February 22, 2014, and removed from the 40-man roster.
+On February 22, 2014, Sellers was designated for assignment by the Dodgers following the signing of Erisbel Arruebarrena.

 Cleveland Indians

 Sellers was traded to the Cleveland Indians in exchange for cash considerations on March 2, 2014.
+He made 102 appearances for the Triple-A Columbus Clippers, hitting .254/.307/.335 with three home runs, 40 RBI, and three stolen bases.
+Sellers also played in 17 games for the Indians, going 3-for-22 (.256) with four RBI.

 Pittsburgh Pirates

-On October 25, 2014, he was traded to the Pittsburgh Pirates for cash considerations.
+On October 25, 2014, Sellers was traded to the Pittsburgh Pirates in exchange for cash considerations.
+Sellers began the 2015 season on the disabled list due to an Achilles injury.
+On July 26, 2015, Sellers was activated off of the injured list; he was subsequently removed from the 40-man roster and sent outright to the Triple-A Indianapolis Indians.
+In four appearances for Indianapolis, he went 1-for-10 (.100) with two walks.

 Chicago White Sox

-On July 30, 2015, Sellers was traded to the Chicago White Sox for a player to be named or cash considerations.
+On July 30, 2015, Sellers was traded to the Chicago White Sox in exchange for a player to be named later or cash considerations.
+In eight appearances for the Triple-A Charlotte Knights, he went 7-for-34 (.206) with two RBI.

 San Diego Padres

-On March 7, 2016, Sellers signed a minor league deal with the San Diego Padres.
-He was released on March 28.
+On March 7, 2016, Sellers signed a minor league contract with the San Diego Padres organization.
+He was released prior to the start of the season on March 28.

-Personal
+Personal life

 Sellers is the son of former Boston Red Sox pitcher Jeff Sellers.